tpegolotti/SPHGen/README.md

 make test PI=130 THETA=5 SIMD=4   # AVX2 path
 ````

 This target builds a test binary for one prime.
-Run the produced binary (the Makefile prints its path).
-Expected: it completes without errors and prints no error messages during runtime.
+Run the produced binary.
+Expected: runs the tests for increasing polynomial degree, and it completes without errors.

 ### Hardware setup
 We measure clock cycles from the time step counters using the `rdtsc` instruction.
 To obtain correct measurements, we suggest disabling frequency scaling.
 See [above](#running-the-experiments-from-the-paper) for the instructions.